Table of Contents

 Applicants must show stable income above a defined threshold (linked to the Norwegian National Insurance G amount).
 Receiving welfare benefits close to application time can disqualify you.

 • Tip: Keep payslips, employment contracts, and tax records organized.
-A friend nearly got rejected because he didn’t have three consecutive years of tax returns handy.

 3. Language & Social Studies